Ayanjit/escapejson/README.md

 This is built to escape JSON data or unescape JSON string.
 Fully client-side.<br />
 Hosted : https://ayanjit.github.io/escapejson

-Code is written by GitHub Copilot only.
+Code is written by AI.

-For some debugging purpose I had to unescape JSON strings multiple times.
+For some debugging purpose I had to unescape jsons a lot.
+I was using a site which recently got shutdown.
-All the online sites have too many ads, do decided to build one.
+So decided to build one.

 To run locally :
 ```bash